-Effective July 2016, the MCOP may voluntarily submit to ODM on a quarterly basis addition and deletion files for member enrollment spans.
+The MCOP may voluntarily submit to ODM on a quarterly basis addition and deletion files for member enrollment spans.
 These file submissions shall be accompanied by a data certification letter, using the form required by ODM.
 Specifications for submitting the addition and deletion files, and instructions for submitting the associated data certification letter, are provided in ODM's MyCare Ohio Plan Addition and Deletion Enrollment Data File Specifications.